nickdelfieh/wiredy/README.md

 # wiredy
-## This is Still in devlopment plz report any bugs, thank you.
 ## 📥 Installation Guide
 weirdy is possible to play with for now with this verison --> 1.20.1 fabric more versions possible later.